Child and Play Therapy in Newport Beach

 • Attachment-Focused Work: Strengthening emotional security and relationships with caregivers.

-What Your Child Can Expect in Therapy
+What Your Child Can Expect in Therapy:

 • A special time just for your child — a safe space where they can express themselves through play, drawing, or talking.